-Cash and Cash Equivalents

-For purposes of the statement of cash flows, the Association considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
-During the year ended June 30, 2017, the Association maintained deposits in financial institutions which, at times, exceeded federally insured limits.
+Cash and Cash Equivalents - For purposes of the statements of cash flows, the Association considers all highly-liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
+During the years ended June 30, 2018 and 2017, the Association maintained deposits in financial institutions which, at times, exceeded federally insured limits.
 The Association has not experienced any losses in such accounts.
-At June 30, 2017, the Association had no balances in excess of federally insured limits.
+At June 30, 2018 and 2017, the Association had no balances in excess of federally insured limits.

-Investments

-According to the Not-for-Profit Entities topic of the Financial Accounting Standards Board Accounting Standards Codification ("FASB ASC"), investments in marketable securities with readily determinable fair values and all investments in debt securities are valued at their fair values in the statement of financial position.
-Unrealized gains and losses are recognized in the statement of activities.
+Investments - According to the Not-for-Profit Entities topic of the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC"), investments in marketable securities with readily determinable fair values and all investments in debt securities are valued at their fair values in the statements of financial position.
+Unrealized gains and losses are recognized in the statements of activities.
 Fair values are based on quoted market prices on the last business day of the year.